darrell-d/debugging/debugging.md

 #Debuging guide
 Guide of things common basic debugging traps that I've fallen into over the years and I've seen others fall into.
+On any given day these questions run through my mind as I encounter strange behavior or when something isn't working right.
+They may seem obvious but I wanted to get them down and onto paper so I can have something to reference when it's 4AM and the deadline is at 8AM.
+Also this should hopefully be helpful to newcomers

 ##General

+* Don't panic!
 * What do you expect to happen?
 * What is actually happening?
+* Look at the output, what does it tell you?
+Read it carefully and slowly.
 * Which source file does the issue occur in?
+	* Which function?
+ 		* Which line?
-Which function?
-Which line?
-What specific statement?
+  	 		* What specific statement?
+	  	 		* Start answering the first question and go deeper.
 * What values do you think your variables have?
 Print these values to screen to verify what they are.
 * Be very liberal with your debug print statements.
 Put them before and after where you suspect the problem is happening.
 * Are you loading the right file?
 * Are you *sure* you're loading the right file?
 * Is there some caching going on anywhere on the OS/Server/Compiler/Browser/Proxy level?
 * Are all of your variables correctly spelled?
+* Are your variable and function names spelled correctly?
 * Do you have semi-colons in the right place?
-* Did you check for semi-colons at the end of `if`, `for` and `while` structures?
+* Did you check for semi-colons at the end of `if`, `for` and `while` structures or anywhere else where they are not supposed to be?
 * Do you have whitespace in the right place?
-* Are you variable and function names spelled correctly?
 * Do you fully understand how a function / feature is supposed to work?
 Either speak up and ask or spend some time with the documentation.
+* If you are working on anything non-trivial put it under source control.
+That way you can compare previous known working versions of the code to the current failing version.

+##C/ C++
+* Is your compiler setup properly?
+* Do you have all of the required header files?
+* Segfault?
+Ctrl + z.
+ * If you have a segfault it means you probably did something funky with a pointer, so start your search with pointers.
+Wikipedia has a decent [write up on segfaults](http://en.wikipedia.org/wiki/Segmentation_fault)
+     * Learn to use pointers properly.
+It will save your life

 ##PHP

-* See section named "General"
 * Are your files set to the right permissions?
 * Is there a break in network connectivity?
 (CDN down, remote server unavailable etc).
 * Do a cache clear and force reload.